Biter777/profile/README.md

 usage
 -----

-Enabling profiling in your application is as simple as one line at the top of your main function
+Enabling profiling in your application is as simple as one line at the top of your main function.
+By default CPU, Memory, Mutex, Block profiling and Trace out is enabled.

 ```go
 import "github.com/biter777/profile"